California Oil and Gas Industry Statistics

 - Hire an experienced oilfield accident attorney – Make sure to do this before signing any paperwork, making any statements, or accepting any settlement offers from your employer.
 Your lawyer will lead you to evaluate what your settlement claim is really worth so that you receive the compensation that you deserve for your oil field accident.

-Get a Free Lawsuit Evaluation With Our Attorneys
+Get a Free Lawsuit Evaluation With Our California Oil Rig Injury Attorneys

-The accident attorneys at Schmidt & Clark, LLP, have the experience dealing with the rights of the American oil and gas worker, and we are one of the only firms willing to handle oil field injuries throughout the entire United States.
+The accident attorneys at Schmidt & Clark, LLP have experience dealing with the rights of the American oil and gas worker, and we are one of the only firms willing to handle oil field injuries throughout the entire United States.

 Again, if you or a loved one has been seriously injured in an oilfield accident, you should contact our oil field accident lawyers immediately by using the form below or calling our law firm toll-free 24 hrs/day by dialing (866) 588-0600 to schedule a free consultation and legal options.